 This is not a legislative session, nor even a mock legislature, it is a debate round.
 It is limited to certain material so that the focus will remain on the training, not the tools for that training.
 If debate were about the best policy, once that policy was found, every round would end in an automatic affirmative win, making the exercise pointless.

-What topic will the students argue about?
+16. What topic will the students argue about?

-The students' arguments will revolve around this year's resolution.
+The students' arguments will revolve around this year's resolution which was presented during the judge orientation.

 The resolution serves two principle functions in the debate round: